krimple/quizzo-ete/angular-prototype/README.md

 To run the server:

+1. cd to the `angular-prototype/app` directory (subdirectory under this one)
-Issue `node server.js` - the server runs on port 4567
+2. Issue `node server.js` - the server runs on port 4567